 Executive Summary

-In this case study, I’ll share the approach we took to grow a furniture e-commerce shop, mebelcenter.bg, from zero to 5,000 monthly clicks and 60,000 EUR in revenue through SEO.
+In this case study, I share my journey of helping a furniture e-commerce shop, Mebelcenter.bg, grow from zero to 5,000 monthly clicks and 60,000 EUR in revenue through SEO.
+Here’s a quick rundown of the insights and strategies you’ll gain:

 - Leverage existing authority: Buy an expired domain with some backlinks and domain age.